-^{}I thank Claude Crampes, Laurent Gilotte, Alfred Galichon, Richard Green, David Salant, participants to the 2013 Toulouse Energy Markets conference and to the economics seminar at Imperial College, for very helpful comments and suggestions.
+^{}I thank Marcel Boiteux, Claude Crampes, Laurent Gilotte, Alfred Galichon, Richard Green, David Salant, participants to the 2013 Toulouse Energy Markets conference and to the economics seminars at the Conseil d'Analyse Stratégique and Imperial College, for very helpful comments and suggestions.
 Support from Electricité de France is gratefully acknowledged.
 All errors and ommissions are mine.